mamurak/os-mlops/README.md

 ### RHODS Demo Pack

 To quickly set up a RHODS environment for fraud detection and object detection demos, follow these steps:
+1. (optional) [Set up GPU enablement](gpu-enablement.md) if GPUs are present in your cluster.
-1. Deploy the RHODS operator on your OpenShift cluster.
+2. Deploy the RHODS operator on your OpenShift cluster.
 The demo pack has been tested with RHODS 1.28.1.
-2. Deploy the OpenShift Pipelines operator.
+3. Deploy the OpenShift Pipelines operator.
 The demo pack has been tested with Pipelines versions 1.8 to 1.10.
-3. Deploy the Codeflare operator.
+4. Deploy the Codeflare operator.
 The demo pack has been tested with Codeflare versions 0.0.4 to 0.0.6.
-4. Clone this repository and navigate to `manifests`.
+5. Clone this repository and navigate to `manifests`.
-5. Run `oc apply -f projects.yaml`
+6. Run `oc apply -f projects.yaml`
-6. Run `oc apply -k .`
+7. Run `oc apply -k .`

 Once the manifests have been deployed, your environment contains:
 - A Minio instance as a lightweight S3 storage provider.
 You can manage the S3 buckets through the Minio UI through the `minio-ui` route URL in project `minio`.
 Use `minio` and `minio123` for logging in.